 Commercial businesses: Normal development or production jobs that focus on supporting or developing new products represent the vast majority of employment opportunities.
 However, getting a Ph.D. makes you overqualified for most of these.
 Ph.D. training prepares students for academic careers, rather than business careers.
 Most people who seek a Ph.D. are looking for different types of work than normal commercial jobs.
 However, if your interests lie in business rather than research, this can be the best way to go.
 There are Ph.D’s who have become VP’s and CEO’s.
 Advanced development jobs can be interesting and challenging, and they provide the satisfaction of seeing your work impact product or a company.

 Industrial or government research labs: These sit somewhere in between normal commercial jobs and academia.
 Typically they enable you to look somewhat longer term than a normal job, publish papers, go to conferences, etc. However, these are managed environments, so your research work must tie into the business of the company or the mission of the lab.
 Reorganizations and changes in priorities can commonly occur, and you have to surf those changes to stay employed and viable.
 The compensation in industrial research can be good, generally much better than government positions or academia.
 But like commercial jobs or startups, your job can get cut at any time.
-I worked at a lab where one day, without any warning, managers appeared and informed us that the company was shutting down our lab and that almost everyone would be laid off.
+I worked at a lab where one day, without any warning, managers appeared and informed us that the company was shutting down our lab and that almost everyone would be laid off, including me.
 You also will not have the “home run” potential of a startup.

 If you work in industrial research, you should really be motivated to make an impact on your company, by transitioning research into product or processes that directly contribute to your company’s future.
 If your primary goals are to publish papers, advance the field and make a name for yourself, and you don’t really care about the commercial and business aspects, then academia is a better choice.
+However, even if you focus on doing research that is important to your company, it is possible to achieve external recognition.
+For example, I recently was elected an IEEE Fellow, despite spending my entire career in industrial research.
+In this role, you should be ambitious to accomplish something rather than being ambitious to make yourself famous.

 Labs that are completely owned by commercial companies or ones that have mandated government funding generally have a consistent stream of funding (until executives or politicians decide to change things).
 Other labs must rely on winning contracts, from other companies or from the government.
 That can be a volatile, frustrating way to work.
 It can be stressful knowing that your team’s continued employment depends on winning the next contract.
 In a previous job, I sometimes felt we spent 100% of our time trying to secure funding, so we could spend the other 100% getting some research done.

 Academia: Working in universities is the traditional career path for Ph.D.’s.
 A tenured professor is the most secure and stable research position that exists, and the one that grants the most freedom.
 Professors can choose what they want to work on.
 If you are focused on publishing and want to ensure that nobody can tell you what to do, then become a tenured professor.
+If your main motivation is to become a very famous researcher, then become a tenured professor.

 However, tenure is not easy to achieve.
 Getting a tenure-track position is difficult.
 You have to be good and possibly lucky to get one.
 As I previously mentioned, postdoc experience is becoming an almost mandatory prerequisite.
 Read the Feibelman and Ralston references for tips on surviving a postdoc.
 Furthermore, getting tenure is a race against the clock to publish enough impressive research results that your department decides to grant tenure rather than sending you out the door.
 As Randy Pausch put it, tenure is a competitive process where you get compared with the other assistant professors and the already-tenured professors.
 If they worked 70 hour weeks for six years to get tenure, don’t expect to get away with working 40 hour weeks.